 In addition to being considered unmarried, you must also have paid at least 51 percent of the cost of maintaining your home throughout the tax year.
 This doesn’t necessarily mean that you’re head of household if you’re single, live alone and pay 100 percent of the household bills.
 You must also have a dependent, and in most cases, that dependent must live with you for more than half the year.

-If your parent is your dependent, he doesn’t actually have to live with you, as long as you pay for more than half the costs of his household.
+Your dependent doesn’t actually have to live with you as long as you pay for more than half the costs of their household.
 Some other “qualifying person” adult dependents don’t have to live with you, either.
 So technically, yes, you could be single and living alone and still qualify as head of household.

 The Married Filing Jointly Option

-But it comes with tax liability.
-You’re each individually responsible for 100 percent of the tax due on a joint return, even if you didn’t personally earn a dime of it.
+But this filing status does come with tax liability.
+You and your spouse are each individually responsible for 100 percent of the tax due on a joint return, even if you didn’t personally earn a dime of it.
 You’re also both responsible for the accuracy of the return, even if you’re personally unaware of any errors or omissions.

 You’re a Married Couple, But…